aphole/Qbyte_App/README.md

 ---currently on-going project

-A Capstone Project that can control a door lock through smart phone. has a user management. can block and unblock a user.
+"A capstone project that allows control of a door lock through a smartphone, includes user management, and enables blocking and unblocking of users."